benngarcia/rails_async_methods/README.md

 end
 async :example_method_with_args
 ```
 the ```async_example_method_with_args``` method will have a signature that matches the original method.
-This makes testing and debugging during development faster, as both sync and async method calls will fail when called instead of silently failing as an active job.
+This makes testing and debugging during development faster, as both sync and async method calls will fail when called with improper arguments instead of silently failing as an active job.

 ### Options